 Cohort-based Collaborative Spirit

-Throughout your course, you will learn in small groups to encourage collaborative experimentation and discovery.
-Cohort learning in groups builds teamwork and makes learning more effective through regular interactions among students, fostering a collaborative environment.
+Throughout your course, you will learn in small groups which encourage team spirit and collaboration.
+Working, experimenting, and discovering as a team makes learning more effective through regular interactions among students.

 International & Industry Experience